KoBeWi/Metroidvania-System/README.md

 - Map cells may have different colors and symbols.
 - Cell borders are also colored independently and may have different textures.
 - You can assign groups to cells, for easier runtime operations on multiple cells (like mapping or recoloring).
-- Cells are automatically grouped in rooms and can have assigned scenes.
+- Cells are automatically grouped into rooms and can have assigned scenes.
 - You can define custom elements that draw arbitrary things on map (like elevators or location names).
-- Add special RoomInstance node to your scene to display the borders of currently edited room inside the 2D editor view.
+- Add a special RoomInstance node to your scene to display the borders of currently edited room inside the 2D editor view.

 #### Map Viewer